Is Calorie Counting Effective?

 A calorie is a measure of energy and your body depends on it.
 Energy intake is made up of the calories taken in by the foods you eat, while energy expenditure includes physical activity, vital function at rest, digestion of foods, and bodily waste.
 If energy intake is greater than the output, body weight is gained.
 The opposite is also true.
 When energy expenditure is greater than the input, body weight is lost.
 If energy intake and expenditure are equal, body weight is maintained.

 Natural Foods Help You Lose More Weight

-Natural foods are made from the earth, animals, and fish.
-This includes foods such as vegetables, fruits, whole grains, tubers, legumes, beans, lean beef, poultry, eggs, and fish.
+Natural foods are made from the animals, fish, and the earth.
+This includes foods such as lean beef, wild game, poultry, eggs, fish, seafood, vegetables, and fruits.

 Processed foods are commercially prepared foods for convenience.
 They are usually foods that have been altered or preserved in packages, boxes, jars, cans, or plastic such as frozen dinners, white bread, and boxed cookies.
 They also have a long shelf life.

 Fiber is a form of carbohydrates found in vegetables and fruits.
 They contribute to satiety (feeling full), but their calories don’t necessarily count when trying to lose weight because they are not absorbed by your body.
 Your digestive systems just can’t break them down.
 Fiber can be classified as soluble and insoluble.